rayhaneh/tweetr/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
 The client-side app communicates with a server via AJAX.
-Tweets are persisted to MongoDB and survive server restart
+Tweets are persisted to MongoDB and survive server restart.

 Users should create an account to be able to tweet.
 Only logged-in users can "like" tweets, and they cannot "like" their own tweets.
-When a user clicks a tweet's "Like" button, the "Like" count is updated
+When a user clicks a tweet's "Like" button, the "Like" count is updated.

 ## Final Product
 ![Registeration Form](https://github.com/rayhaneh/tweetr/blob/master/screetshots/SignUp.png?raw=true)